Close

 Core values

-The Unit is based at the Entebbe campus of the Uganda Virus Research Institute, with established field stations in Kalungu district and Masaka City.
+The Unit conducts its research via three key locations.
+The Entebbe research station hosted at the Uganda Virus Research Institute (UVRI) and the field stations in Kalungu district and Masaka City.

-The Unit is governed through a dynamic Management structure, which provides oversight to the development and implementation of its research strategy and operations, and formulates policy consistent with its core mission to conduct high-quality research that adds knowledge and leads to improved control of infectious and non-communicable diseases in Uganda, Africa and globally, through translation of scientific findings into policy and practice, and rigorous research capacity building.
+The Unit is governed through a dynamic Management structure, which provides oversight to the development and implementation of its research strategy and operations, and formulates policy consistent with its core mission.

 Partnerships for impact